1337joe/du-ship-displays/README.md

 ## Building from a Template

-This project is designed to be used with my other Dual Universe project: [DU Bundler](https://github.com/1337joe/du-bundler).
+This project is designed to be used with my other Dual Universe project [DU Bundler](https://github.com/1337joe/du-bundler), which can be installed by calling `luarocks install du-bundler`.

 Documentation of the bundler is at the above link, but to put it simply you need to be able to run Lua scripts and simply call `bundleTemplate.lua template.json` (with appropriate paths for file locations) and it will build a json configuration based on the template.
 On Linux this can be piped to `xclip -selection c` to put it directly on the clipboard, while on Windows piping to `clip.exe` should do the same thing.
 Alternately, you can write it to a file and copy from there.